Jim Parsons (rugby union)

-Michael James Parsons (born 13 March 1943) is an English former international rugby union player.
+Michael James Parsons (13 March 1943 – 22 February 2026) was an English international rugby union player.

+Life and career

 Parsons was educated at The King's School, Canterbury.

 An Oxfordshire farmer, Parsons played his rugby for Oxford and Northampton.

 Parsons was capped four times by England as a lock in the 1968 Five Nations Championship, introduced as one of eight debutants against Wales at Twickenham.
 A knee injury brought an end to his career soon after.

+Parsons died at the John Radcliffe Hospital in Oxford, on 22 February 2026, at the age of 82.